google/aoss-springboot-sample-starter-project/maven/README.md

 Follow the following steps if you are using Maven as build automation tool for your Java project.

 You should have Java and Maven downloaded and configured on your system.
-You can verify their installations by running java -version and mvn --version in the command prompt or terminal.
+You can verify their installations by running java --version and mvn --version in the command prompt or terminal.

 After cloning move to Maven folder and follow the steps mentioned below to start working on the project.